Realaware/easedialog/README.md

 # EaseDialog

-Use dialog in your program with ease.
+Use dialog in your react application with ease.

-and

-HAPPY NEW YEAR !
+# Announcement
+Sorry for dirty code on animation stuff.
+I am working on that.
+It will be fixed next update probably.

 # Built With